Product Support & Resources

 Safety standards such as NFPA 715 increasingly influence building codes and local regulations.
 Installing compliant natural gas alarms demonstrates due diligence and helps reduce legal exposure in the event of an incident.

-For landlords and property managers, investing in modern gas detection is not only about compliance - it is about protecting residents, preserving property, and minimizing liability.
+For landlords and property managers, investing in methane gas detection is not only about compliance - it is about protecting residents, preserving property, and minimizing liability.

 The Bottom Line